eduardz1/Bachelor-Thesis/chapters/digital-twins.typ

 #import "../utils/common.typ": *

-= Digital Twins <digital-twins>
+= Digital Twins <digital-twins> // TODO: talk maybe about IoT

-#_block(
-  [
-  #underline[NASA's definition of digital twin]
+#_block(title: "NASA's definition of digital twin", text: [

-  \"An integrated multiphysics, multiscale, probabilistic simulation of a vehicle or system that uses the best available physical models, sensor updates, fleet history, etc., to mirror the life of its flying twin.
-It is ultra-realistic and may consider one or more important and interdependent vehicle systems\"@dtnasa
+  An integrated multiphysics, multiscale, probabilistic simulation of a vehicle or system that uses the best available physical models, sensor updates, fleet history, etc., to mirror the life of its flying twin.
+It is ultra-realistic and may consider one or more important and interdependent vehicle systems @dtnasa
-  ]
+  ],
 )

-A digital twin is a live replica of a Physical System and is connected to it in real-time, application.
-An ontology-based asset model is often used to connect the state of the DT with the PT (see @dtschema).
-Digital Twins are meant to understand and control assets in nature, industry, or society at large, they are meant to adapt as the underlying assets evolve with time @smol.
-They are categorized into distinct definitions depending on their level of integration @fmi:
+A digital twin is a live replica of a Physical System and is connected to it in real-time.
+An ontology-based asset model is often used to connect the state of the DT (Digital Twin) with the PT (Physical Twin) (see @dtschema).
+Digital Twins are meant as tools to understand and control assets in nature, industry, or society at large, they are meant to adapt as the underlying assets evolve with time @smol.
+They are categorized into three distinct definitions depending on their level of integration with each being encapsulated into the next @fmi:

 #set par(justify: true, first-line-indent: 0em) // FIXME: workaround for https://github.com/typst/typst/issues/1050
 / Digital Model: acts as a digital copy of an existing model or system, changes in the digital copy do not affect the physical system.

-/ Digital Shadow: extends the digital copy by automatic the exchange of data from the physical system to the digital shadow, but not the opposite.
+/ Digital Shadow: extends the digital copy by automating the exchange of data from the physical system to the digital shadow, but not the opposite.

 / Digital Twin: defines the highest level of integration in which the exchange of data is bidirectional with both systems affecting one another.
 #set par(justify: true, first-line-indent: 1em)

 NASA was one of the first to introduce the concept of digital twins, however, this research field still lacks any form of standardization, NASA's approach is a monolithic one, what we're trying to do with #link(<smol-heading>)[SMOL] provides a more flexible approach and the basis for a standard way to approach this kind of problems.

+#v(600pt) /* FIXME: remove once issue #466 is implemented */

 #_content(
   [